-There are very few actors who have so embedded themselves in the cultural zeitgeist that the mere mention of the character’s name can describe a person in a situation.
+Very few actors have so embedded themselves in the cultural zeitgeist that the mere mention of the character’s name can describe a person in a situation.
 Rocky will forever be every scrappy underdog.
 Rambo will always be the wronged person taking justice into their own hands.
 Both of these characters belong to one of Hollywood’s living legends.
-He is a brother of the leaf and a man who goes by the nickname, “Sly:” Cigar lover Sylvester Stallone.
+He is a brother of the leaf and a man who goes by the nickname “Sly:” Cigar lover Sylvester Stallone.

 The Underdog Endures